October 30, 2025

 Which is a probabilistic causal claim?

-B) Electing a leftwing, rather than rightwing, government increases the likelihood that tuition fees wil be reduced
+B) Electing a left-wing, rather than right-wing, government increases the likelihood that public sector unions make demands for higher wages.

 Recognizing probabilistic causal claims